scummvm/scummvm/doc/docportal/consoles/ps_vita.rst

 Controls
 =================

-Default control mapping
+Default control map
 *********************************

 These controls can also be manually configured in the :doc:`Keymaps tab <../settings/keymaps>`.
 See the :doc:`../use_scummvm/keyboard_shortcuts` page for common keyboard shortcuts.

 .. |square| raw:: html